laget-se/react-gettext-parser/README.md

 ## Features

+* Extracts translatable strings from JSX and JavaScript (obsviously)
-* Map component names and properties to gettext variables
+* Maps component names and properties to gettext variables (configurable)
-* Map function names and arguments to gettext variables
+* Maps function names and arguments to gettext variables (configurable)
 * Merges identical strings found in separate files and concatenates their references
+* Writes .pot content the a specified output file
 * Supports globs

 ## Usage